 Tossing spare change into a jar can be an empowering habit.
 However, you’ll still lose money if you aren’t conscious of how much you spend.
 In the era of tap-and-go payments, you can easily spend over $100 per day without realizing it.

 Do you know people who complain about not knowing where their paycheck went?
 Chances are good they don’t think twice about how much their nights out cost.
 When they want that new gadget, they quickly forget about the price five minutes after buying it.

 If you want to become a saver, you need to know your enemy – reckless consumption.
-By tracking your spending every day, you’ll learn where you spend the most money.
+By tracking your spending every day by using free apps like Personal Capital, you’ll learn where you spend the most money.
 Once you are aware of your biggest leaks, you can significantly reduce your outgo.